Getting the COVID-19 vaccination ball rolling in California was a bit rocky, but the process is now well underway. Here is what you need to know.

 How will I know when it’s my turn?

 To receive updates, L.A.
 County’s Public Health has an email list sign-up on its website.
 There’s also a quick reference guide to the current eligibility categories available at the department’s website.
 California also has a statewide eligibility alert system, available at myturn.ca.gov.

-The state is also expected to roll out an online system that will provide text message notifications to individuals by next week.

 Individuals, particularly those with medical conditions that may put them at additional risk, are also encouraged to speak with their doctors for additional advice.